mollyim/flatline-platform/docs/architecture.md

 #### LocalStack

-In the Flatline prototype, [LocalStack](https://github.com/localstack/localstack) is used to emulate various AWS services that some components and clients rely on in the original implementation.
+In the Flatline prototype, [LocalStack](https://github.com/localstack/localstack) is used to emulate various AWS services that components and clients originally depended on.

 The required AWS resources are created during the initialization of LocalStack [via CloudFormation](../charts/flatline/files/localstack/whisper-service-aws-cloudformation.yaml).
 After the creation of those resources, the necessary S3 objects will be [uploaded](../charts/flatline/files/localstack/whisper-service-init.sh) using the `awslocal` tool.